 Most hoists purchased for commercial or industrial use have an H3 or H4 duty rating.
 If you need an H5 rated hoist, please contact us about your application.

-Read our blog post: What's the toughest duty for a hoist?
-See also: The Top Hoist Purchasing Mistakes to Avoid
+For more information on hoist duty, read our blog posts: What's the toughest duty for a hoist? and The Top Hoist Purchasing Mistakes to Avoid.

 ASME Duty Classes